 White noise for babies

 “Never wake a sleeping baby” is a classic piece of advice for new parents.
 In the newborn days, getting baby to fall asleep and stay asleep is one of the biggest obstacles for new parents to survive.
 But even if you’re as quiet as a mouse, you will inevitably have days when the doorbell rings 10 seconds after you’ve put baby down, prompting the dogs to bark and chaos to ensue.
-After this, you’ll not only put a sign on the door stating (in all caps, of course) BABY SLEEPING, DO NOT RING THE BELL, but you’ll also realize it’s about time to get a noise machine or at least time to build a white-noise playlist.
+After this, you’ll not only put a sign on the door stating (in all caps, of course) BABY SLEEPING, DO NOT RING THE BELL, but you’ll also realize it’s about time to get a white noise machine or at least time to build a white-noise playlist.
 Remember to keep the volume low, though, or you could hurt your baby’s developing eardrums.

 The boom of ASMR